فصلنامه نقد ادبی

 چکیده English

-Dash Akol, Sadegh Hedayat's enduring short story hero, is not merely a literary character but an arena for ideological battle over identity, heroism, and political memory in contemporary Iran.
-By employing theoretical approaches from body studies, Foucault's disciplinary power and biopolitics, and theories of dominant and alternative narratives, this article provides a comparative analysis of two conflicting accounts of Dash Akol: Hedayat's dominant narrative and the oral accounts among the people of Shiraz, where Dash Akol lived.
-The main premise of the article is that the transformation of Dash Akol from a disfigured outlaw in popular narratives to a flawless hero in Hedayat's account was an ideological appropriation in line with the modernist nation-building project in early Pahlavi Iran.
-This process required the systematic depoliticization of the hero's body—from his wounds and deviant sexual desires to his political death—to make him a "respectable" symbol compatible with the ideals of the emerging national identity.
-This article shows how Dash Akol's body functions as a cultural text upon which social powers, nationalist norms, and suppressed desires are inscribed.
-A full understanding of this character requires attention to both dominant and alternative narratives to re-read the silenced history of the subaltern.
+Dash Akol, the enduring protagonist of Sadegh Hedayat’s short story, is not merely a literary figure but a site of ideological struggle over identity, heroism, and political memory in contemporary Iran.
+Drawing upon the theoretical frameworks of body studies, disciplinary power, and Michel Foucault’s biopolitics, this article offers a comparative analysis of two conflicting accounts of Dash Akol: Hedayat’s dominant narrative and the oral traditions of the people of Shiraz, where the historical figure once resided.
+The central thesis is that Dash Akol’s metamorphosis from a "maimed outlaw" in folk traditions into a "flawless hero" in Hedayat’s rendition constitutes an ideological appropriation that becomes meaningful within the discursive context of modernity and nation-building during the First Pahlavi era.
+This process necessitated a systematic depoliticization of the hero’s body—ranging from his physical scars and non-normative sexualities to his political death—to refashion him into a "respectable" symbol aligned with the ideals of an emergent national identity.
+This article illustrates how Dash Akol’s body functions as a living historical archive and a cultural text inscribed with social powers, nationalist norms, and repressed sexual desires, arguing that a comprehensive understanding of this character requires a critical engagement with both the dominant and alternative narratives.

 کلیدواژهها English